By Jess Beech

 From patch tests to trying not to stain your T-shirt, towels, and bathroom tiles in the process, a lot goes into the DIY hair dyeing process.
 That's probably why so many of us choose to visit a salon for complicated color and stick with easier hair techniques at home, like a sleek blow-dry with the best hair dryer.

-Then again, much as we'd probably all love to come in for a balayage hair appointment every six weeks, life doesn't always work that way; perhaps you aren't able to get to the salon as often as you'd like, or maybe you simply prefer to DIY with box dye.
+Then again, much as we'd probably all love to come in for a balayage hair appointment every six weeks, life doesn't always work that way; perhaps you aren't able to get to the salon as often as you'd like, or maybe you simply prefer to DIY with home highlight kits.
 Either way, we've consulted expert colorist and esteemed W&H Hair Awards judge Josh Wood to bring you this step-by-step guide to creating salon-quality hair color at home.

 How to dye your own hair: Josh Wood's 5-step guide

 Josh suggests a simple five-step approach to dyeing your own hair at home.
 You will need:

 - Wide-toothed comb to detangle hair

 - Old T-shirt or towel to catch any spills

 - Box dye of choice

 - Optional: mixing bowl, hand gloves if not included in box dye